About cookies on this site

 How to add more user permissions in Google Tag Manager?

-The person who is the administrator of the GTM account (not container) has the right to manage who has access to the GTM container.
+The administrator of the GTM account (not the container) has the right to manage who has access to the GTM container.
 He/she can do that by going to the Admin part of GTM container and clicking User Management in the Account column.

 Then he/she should click on the user and will be able to see the user’s permissions in every container of that account.

-Finally, administrator should click on that particular container (where the current permissions are not enough)…
+Finally, the administrator should click on that particular container (where the current permissions are not enough)…

 …and then click the checkbox next to Publish.
 If it’s enough to enable just the Preview button, then clicking Edit will be enough.